17 Visualization

 ggplot(penguins, aes(x = species, y = body_mass_g)) +

-geom_density() is a smooth alternative to the histogram.
-It estimates the probability density, which makes it easier to compare distributions:
+geom_density() is a smooth alternative to the histogram that estimates probability density, making it easier to overlay and compare distributions:

-geom_line() connects points from left to right.
-It is the standard geom for time series and trends.
-Order matters: if the data is not sorted by x, the lines will zigzag.
+geom_line() connects points from left to right, the standard geom for time series and trends.
+Order matters: if the data isn’t sorted by x, the lines will zigzag into nonsense.

-geom_col() draws bars with heights taken directly from the data. geom_bar() counts rows for you.
-The difference: geom_bar() applies stat = "count" internally, so you only map x. geom_col() uses stat = "identity", so you map both x and y.
+geom_col() draws bars with heights taken directly from the data, while geom_bar() counts rows for you.
+The difference is the stat: geom_bar() applies stat = "count" internally, so you only map x; geom_col() uses stat = "identity", so you map both x and y.

 ggplot(penguins, aes(x = species)) +

-geom_smooth() adds a fitted line or curve.
-Use method = "lm" for linear, method = "loess" for smooth:
+geom_smooth() adds a fitted line or curve, with method = "lm" for linear and method = "loess" for smooth:

 ggplot(penguins, aes(x = bill_length_mm, y = body_mass_g)) +